Alexander P. Anderson

 Alexander Pierce Anderson (November 23, 1862 – May 7, 1943) was an American plant physiologist, botanist, educator and inventor.
-His scientific experiments led to the discovery of process to make "puffed rice" in USA, introducing a new breakfast cereal in the USA, that was later advertised as "Food Shot From Guns".
+His scientific experiments led to the discovery of process to make "puffed rice" in the USA, introducing a new breakfast cereal in the USA, that was later advertised as "Food Shot From Guns".

 Biography

 Early life and education

 Anderson was born in Featherstone Township, Goodhue County, Minnesota.
 His parents John Anderson and Britta Maria (Gustafsdotter) Anderson were Swedish-American immigrants.
 He grew up in Spring Creek Valley, ten miles from Red Wing, Minnesota.
 He seemed destined to follow his father into farming but changed course at twenty-seven, entering the University of Minnesota in 1890 to study agriculture.
 As a college senior in 1894, Anderson invented a "self-registering balance" that was bought by Bausch & Lomb Optical Company.
 Encouraged by his instructors, Anderson earned a master's degree in plant physiology in 1897.
-He then traveled to Munich, Germany, in June 1895 to study with leading botanists, earning a doctorate at the University of Munich in plant physiology.
+He then traveled to Munich, Germany, in June 1895 to study with leading botanists, earning a doctorate at the Ludwig-Maximilians-Universität München in plant physiology.
 A loan from his cousin, future Minnesota Governor John Lind helped fund the trip.